Best Portable Overall

 Vapes in this price range compromise some quality and functionality for a cheaper price tag.
 If you’re a beginner that just want to give vaping a try, these will work relatively well.

-Picking out the dry herb vaporizer isn’t easy, especially with so many new vapes coming to the market.
-The good news for consumers is that thanks to recent technology advancements weed vaporizers are now more affordable- but the bad news is that makes it even trickier to choose the best herbal vaporizer for your needs.
+Picking out the best dry herb vaporizer isn’t easy, especially with so many new vapes coming to the market.
+The good news for consumers is that thanks to recent technology advancements, weed vaporizers are now more affordable.
+Once you experience the flavor and convenience of a good portable vaporizer, it’s hard to go back to burning your weed.

 Over the past few years, our staff has collectively tested hundreds of weed vaporizers.
-We formed this list based on our mixed opinions and experience, to help you find the best dry herb vaporizers in 2019.
+We formed this list based on our mixed opinions and experience to help you find the best dry herb vaporizers for your needs.
 This list is updated continuously with new vapes.

-Not all vapes are created equal, and typically you can’t compare a $200 vape to a $60 vape.
+Not all vapes are created equal, and typically you can’t compare a $300 vape to a $60 vape.
 It’s important to keep in mind that vaping is an investment.
 Vaping is more efficient than smoking, and you may cut your herb use by half.

 With all that said, you don’t need to buy a $400 vaporizer to be satisfied.
 There are plenty of great options under $200.
 One such example is the Solo 2.
 It retails for around $187 these days, and it’s the best herb vaporizer for home use.
 If you’re after value, that is one to grab.

-Size & Portability
+2. Size & Portability

-Large vapes get less hot during use.
+Large vapes have longer battery life.
+In most cases, the extra size in large vaporizers means a bigger battery that will last for many sessions.
+Good examples here are the Solo 2 and Mighty, both are larger vapes but can last a long time without a charge.
+Large vapes also heat up faster and are more sturdy and easy to use.
 A bigger body will absorb and disperse the heat, keeping the vape cool to touch.
 Most smaller-size vaporizer (Pax, IQ) can get warm at the end of a session, and even very hot when vaping ovens back to back.
 If the vape is hot, the vapor is hot – which is terrible for flavor.